15 Great Fitting Room Design Tips

 In the News: Fitting Rooms Tech

-Walmart and Zeekit
+Walmart & Zeekit

 As Walmart has been working to establish itself as a fashion destination, it acquired Zeekit, a leader in digital fitting room technology, in 2021 and began rolling out innovative online fitting tech.

-With Zeekit, customers shopping on the Walmart app or Walmart.com have the opportunity to choose from over 70 models of different skin colors, hair, heights, and body types and view how different products look on them, The idea here is to make online shopping easier and more reliable and to fill the gap that a fitting rooms provide by giving shoppers a better idea of how items will look on models that have similar appearances to themselves.
+With Zeekit, customers shopping on the Walmart app or Walmart.com have the opportunity to choose from over 70 models of different skin colors, hair, heights, and body types and view how different products look on them, The idea here is to make online shopping easier and more reliable and to fill the gap that fitting rooms provide by giving shoppers a better idea of how items will look on models that have similar appearances to themselves.

-Walmart is also working with Zeekit to bring a virtual try-on experience to women’s apparel but does not have an expected roll out date yet.
+Walmart is also working with Zeekit to bring a virtual try-on experience to women’s apparel but does not have an expected rollout date yet.

-Neiman Marcus and Smart Mirrors
+Neiman Marcus & Smart Mirrors

 As the luxury retailer was flailing at the start of the COVID-19 pandemic, Neiman Marcus’s head of innovation rolled out smart mirrors in some of its major stores.
-As we looked at before, with these mirrors, customer can stand in their reflection and virtually select and try on different pieces without ever actually changing their clothes.
+As we looked at before, with these mirrors, customers can stand in their reflection and virtually select and try on different pieces without ever actually changing their clothes.

 Customers get a 360-degree view of themselves in different outfits and can even record multiple try-ons and then view them side by side to make final purchase decisions.
 Not only that, but Neiman Marcus is incorporating smart mirrors into its cosmetics area, allowing staff makeup artists to record their application process and then email the tutorial to customers for reference.